Summary: in this tutorial, you’ll learn about the Tkinter StringVar

 To invoke a callback whenever the value of an StringVar

-object changes, you use the trace()
+object changes, you use the trace_add()

 method of the StringVar